harmony-one/horizon/docs/DEVELOPER.md

 Here we will walk through end to end testing using the CLI. at the bottom there will be a list of recommendations enhancements.

-*Note: `ethWeb3.js` curretnly uses one privateKey for all environments `prikey = process.env.PRIKEY` it is recommended to use the Harmony Localnet private key above and transfer funds to it (e.g. using metamask) from the hardhat account 0 (the deployer account) before deployments.*
+*Note: `ethWeb3.js` curretnly uses one privateKey for all environments `privateKey = process.env.PRIVATE_KEY)` it is recommended to use the Harmony Localnet private key above and transfer funds to it (e.g. using metamask) from the hardhat account 0 (the deployer account) before deployments.*

 ### Testing Steps Overview